motagfr/Master-s-Thesis/README.md

 ### Full Text Access
 The full text of my thesis, titled "An Investigation on Network Entropy-Gossiping Protocol and Anti-entropy Evaluation," is available for download on the Blekinge Institute of Technology (BTH) DiVA portal.
 You can access it [here](https://bth.diva-portal.org/smash/record.jsf?pid=diva2%3A829973&dswid=-277).

+## Programming Language
+All simulations, the desktop application, and the implementation of the mathematical model were developed in **C#**.

 ## Repository Structure
 Here’s a quick guide to what you’ll find in this repository: